DrewBanyai/Stereodose/Service/README.md

 # Stereodose Service
 This service acts as a single entity which controls all API calls for the Stereodose site.
 The calls are as follows:

+## /user/ routes

-1) POST API/user/login
+> POST API/user/register
 	- accepts Username and Password values in JSON
+	- returns Result and Token value in JSON

+> POST API/user/login
+	- accepts Username and Password values in JSON
 	- returns Token value in JSON

-2) POST API/user/register
+> POST API/user/delete
 	- accepts Username and Password values in JSON
+	- returns result value in JSON

+> POST API/user/getFavorites
+	- accepts Username and Password values in JSON
-	- returns Result and Token value in JSON
+	- returns favorites list value in JSON

+## /playlist/ routes

-3) POST API/playlist/create
+> POST API/playlist/create
 	- accepts Name, Description, ImageSource, and TrackList values in JSON
 	- returns Result and PlaylistID in JSON

-4) POST API/playlist/delete
+> POST API/playlist/delete
 	- accepts PlaylistID value in JSON
 	- returns Result in JSON

-5) POST API/playlist/details
+> POST API/playlist/details
 	- accepts PlaylistID value in JSON
 	- returns PlaylistName, PlaylistDescription, and Tracklist values in JSON

-6) POST API/playlist/favorite
+> POST API/playlist/favorite
-	- accepts PlaylistID, Username, and Password value in JSON
+	- accepts Username, Password, and PlaylistID, value in JSON
 	- returns Result in JSON

+> POST API/playlist/randomGroup
+	- accepts an empty body
+	- returns Result in JSON

+## /admin/ routes

+> POST API/admin/getAllPlaylists
+	- accepts AdminPasscode value in JSON
+	- returns Playlist collection in JSON

+> POST API/admin/getAllUsers
+	- accepts AdminPasscode value in JSON
+	- returns User collection in JSON